-Albania is a southeast European country.
+Albania is a country in the southeast of Europe.
 It is located in the west of the Balkan Peninsula and covers a surface of 28,748 km2.
-Albania borders Montenegro and Serbia in the north and east, Macedonia in the east, and Greece in the south.
-Kosovo (Kosova in the Albanian language) borders the northeast of Albania.
+Albania borders Montenegro and Kosovo in the north and northeast, Macedonia in the east, and Greece in the south.
 Albania has access to the Adriatic and Ionian Seas in the west.
 The terrain is mostly mountainous.
 The average altitude of 708 meters is about twice as high as the European average.
 The country offers numerous beautiful landscapes, archaeological sites, historic castles and other tourist attractions.
 The climate is Mediterranean with dry hot summers and cool rainy winters.
 Average rainfall is 1,300 mm per annum.